Bryan M. Ferguson

-Bryan M. Ferguson (born 25 February 1987) is a Scottish filmmaker and music video director, best known for his music videos for artists such as Garbage, Alice Glass, Ladytron, Arab Strap and Boy Harsher.
+Bryan M. Ferguson (born 25 February 1987) is a Scottish filmmaker and music video director, best known for his wraparound segment in Shudder's V/H/S/Halloween and his music videos for artists such as Garbage, Alice Glass, Ladytron, Arab Strap and Boy Harsher.

 Music videos

 After being recommended Ferguson's early short films, Helen Marnie of Ladytron head-hunted Ferguson to write and direct a short film to accompany the band's single "The Island".
 The short film was controversial for fans for its disturbing ending but supported by the band for its social commentary on humanity.
 The film would later be invited to screen at the Raindance Film Festival and Leeds International Film Festival in 2019.
 Ferguson would subsequently work with the band again for their song, "Deadzone".
 The video is notable for being inspired by J.G.
 Ballard's "Crash".

 Following the release of Ladytron's "The Island", Ferguson would work with frequent collaborator Sega Bodega for the first time on his multidisciplinary EP project titled "self*care".
 Ferguson was one of the six filmmakers invited to create their own interpretations of 'self care' for the track "Hopeless!!!".
 Other notable artists invited to create films for the project were Brooke Candy and BEA1991.
 Ferguson would later direct music videos for Sega Bodega's singles, "U Suck" and "Make U Stay" featuring Låpsley.

 On 11 December 2018 Ferguson's vampiric music video for Boy Harsher's "Fate" was released and was named one of The 20 best videos of 2018 by Filter Magazine.

 After seeing his video for Boy Harsher, Lil Peep's producer, Fish Narc approached Ferguson in 2020 to direct the videos for both his singles, "So Long!", featuring Cold Hart and "New Medication" from the GothBoiClique released album, "Wildfire".

 On 17 February 2021 Ferguson's controversial video for Arab Strap's single "Here Comes Comus!" was released.
 The video was deemed too explicit for YouTube by the band's label, Rock Action.
 The band's frontman, Aidan Moffat, revealed scenes of full frontal male nudity and excessive drug taking were omitted during an interview on Reddit.